RustMagazine/rustmagazine/content/issue-2/write-a-sql-optimizer-using-egg.md

 In this article, we introduced the program optimizer framework Egg and demonstrated how to use it to develop an SQL optimizer.

 The core principle of Egg is equality saturation.
 It rewrites expressions through rules and then finds the optimal solution based on a cost function.
-When using Egg, developers need to define the language first, then describe the rewrite rules in Lisp expressions, and finally define the cost function.
+When using Egg, developers need to define the language first, then describe the rewrite rules in S-expressions, and finally define the cost function.
 The rest of the work can be automated by the framework.

 Egg is a powerful and user-friendly framework that is ideal for quickly prototyping various optimizers.
 If you have similar requirements in your work or are interested in writing a database optimizer, you might want to try Egg!